sydneylai/gaianet/integrations/Boardroom.md

 **Functional Requirements**
-* FR-1: The node shall efficiently crawl and index new blocks added to the [EVM compatible].
+* FR-1: The node shall efficiently crawl and index new blocks added to the node.
 * FR-2: The node shall provide a robust query interface for searching and retrieving indexed data.
 * FR-3: The node shall support filtering and sorting of search results based on specific criteria.
 * FR-4: The node shall offer functionality for synchronizing with the blockchain in case of network interruptions.